SEE IT – TO BELIEVE IT: Jack Kirby’s Wildest DC Comics Covers In Honor Of The King’s Birthday

-This Thursday would have been Kirby’s 97th birthday.
-We’ve assembled some pieces to celebrate the life and work of the man American comics also knows as “the King.”
-This one focuses on Kirby’s strength as a cover illustrator.
+In honor of Jack Kirby's birthday.
+We've assembled some pieces to celebrate the life and work of the man American comics also knows as "the King."
+This one focuses on Kirby's strength as a cover illustrator.

 Jack Kirby's comics work is justly renowned, but one of the less-recognized aspects of his genius was his skill at crafting covers – even half-hidden on a supermarket spinner rack, or surrounded by other colorful titles on a vast magazine stand, his books could reach across the room to grab your attention.
 Once he left Marvel for DC in the early '70s, Kirby took his designing skill with him.
 And even though DC tended to be less receptive to his input than Marvel had been (often bringing in other artists to rework his covers, or even replacing them entirely), when he was left to his own devices, Kirby produced a number of incredibly striking images for DC that eclipse even his Marvel highs, full of colorful and confounding characters.

 I've read a lot of Kirby comics in my life, and while I certainly don't claim that these are the be-all/end-all of his DC covers – there's far too many contenders – here's fifteen of my personal favorites, in no particular order.